Wednesday, November 30, 2016

 Composer Paul Anka apparently regretted it.
 From Jones's Over the Top and Back: The Autobiography (2015), p.
 298: "Paul Anka wrote ['She's a Lady'] especially for me, scribbling the lyrics on the back of a TWA menu, somewhere between New York and London, and adding the tune in an hour and a half at a piano later.
 Afterwards he'll declare that he hates the song--will claim that it's his least favorite number of any that he wrote and that he thinks it's chauvinistic.
 Maybe he's right.
 Actually, definitely he's right.
 But it was a hit for me--a dance floor number in the earliest days of disco and the last significant hit I would have in America for a number of years."

-Indeed, in his My Way: An Autobiography (2014), Anka says: "I dislike 'She's a Lady' more than anything else I've written.
+In his My Way: An Autobiography (2014), Anka expressed his view as follows: "I dislike 'She's a Lady' more than anything else I've written.
 I'm not saying I don't have a chauvinistic side, but not like that.
 Still, I wanted to make it as realistic as possible, and Tom Jones is swaggering and brash as a Welsh coal miner in a pub on Saturday night."